Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Empirical Application: Realized volatility data

 \subsubsection{Forecasting}

-As far as forecasting is concerned, we report in \Cref{Forecasting criteria_RV} the values of the forecasting criteria that we used for all the competing models.
-We confirm that $\text{NHHMM}_1$ performs better than all the other models, since it has higher scores in Mean Ranked Probability Score (E(CPRS)) and also in MAFE and MSFE.
-However, we would like to note that, eventhough the $\text{NHHMM}_0$ performs worse than other models in terms of the forecasting criteria considered, it is able to predict the moves of the series better.
+The values of the forecasting criteria that we used for all competing models are reported in Table~\ref{Forecasting criteria_RV}.
+We conclude that $\text{NHPG}_1$ performs better than all the other models, since it has the best scores in all forecasting criteria: the mean Continuous Ranked Probability Score (E(CPRS)), MAFE and MSFE.